2i2c-org/docs/about/shared-responsibility.md

 ## Why follow this model

 We use a Shared Responsibility model because we believe that it leads to the best service for the communities that we serve.
-Our main goal is to ensure that each hub service is maximally impactful for the community it serves, and that it achieves this impact in the most efficient way possible.
+Our main goal is to ensure that each hub service is maximally impactful for the community it serves, and that it achieves this impact in the most efficient way possible.[^ironies-automation]

+[^ironies-automation]: Even when collaborating with engineering expertise in other organizations, we describe our service model in terms of areas of responsibility, rather than "tiers" of service that provide "burst capacity" or support only on an as-needed basis.
+This is because service "tiers" often leads to anti-patterns where support is needed from a person that is not empowered to be efforted in their duties (e.g., if they have been away from infrastructure for many months, and only after a series of escalations are needed to debug something).
+For more information on this, see [the Ironies of Automation](https://ckrybus.com/static/papers/Bainbridge_1983_Automatica.pdf) as well as [this post](https://blog.acolyer.org/2020/01/08/ironies-of-automation/) and [this post](https://www.thinkautomation.com/automation-advice/the-ironies-of-automation-explored/) explaining its relevance to technology and service delivery.

 To do that, we want to do two things: